 To get the most into your resume, you need to offer up quantifiable and objectively impressive examples of what you’ve already done.

-Strong resume active verbs make your work history and educational attainment stand out.
+Strong active verbs in the resume make your work history and educational attainment stand out.

-When you use power words in resumes you’ll be:
+When you use powerful words in resumes you’ll be:

 - Letting the reader know exactly what you’ve achieved.